rgreenosborne/GreenhallDocumentation/docs/_coverpage.md

 >>Purpose

 - Centralise current software project documentation
-- Unified and thurough documentation that is often lacking in personal projects
+- Unified and thourough documentation that is often lacking in my personal projects
-- More
+- More projects will get added in over time
+- Learn and become familiar with Docsify

 [What is Greenhall?](/about)
 [TreescoBot](/treescobot/)